Mohnish226/HeartGuardian/README.md

 ### Backend

 We used flask to to be the server of our backend to interact with frontend.
-We used logestic regression to train the model and saved the model in `LR_Model.pdl` for later usage.
+We used Sequential Model to train the model and saved the model for later usage.
 For each heart rate data we recieved, together with some basic physical data of user, we can predict whether the user have heart disease using the model stated above.
-We also implemented a database using pymongo to store all the user's data and diet history.
+We use mongoDB as a database to store all the user's data and diet history and Guardian Relations.

 ### Frontend